emilyriehl/yoneda/src/hott/08-families-of-maps.rzk.md

   :=
     ( invertible-family-total-inverse A B C f invfamily ,
       \ (a , c) ->
-        ( sigma-path-fibered-path A C a
+        ( eq-eq-fiber-Σ A C a
           ( f a ((has-inverse-inverse (B a) (C a) (f a) (invfamily a)) c)) c ( (second (second (invfamily a))) c)))